recepmay/NFLArrest/README.md

 - I could use pipes and filters manipulate data in order to make data manipulation better.
 I used filters but there are some other cases it can be used which I skipped.

 - Chart is not working properly at the moment.
 After selecting a few years in a row, chart is acting abnormally.
 I couldn't have more time to investigate the reason so I would test and find other relevant bugs if I had more time.

+- In chart view I could use month names instead of only the number of the month if I had time to do it in order to have a meaningful information for the users.